Faith. Service. Law.

 There is a deeper cultural problem that these individual failures reflect.

 The Army JAG Corps was founded on July 29, 1775, when General George Washington appointed William Tudor as the Continental Army’s first Judge Advocate.
 It is, by its own account, the oldest law firm in the United States.
-For most of its history, judge advocates were line officers — combat leaders — who also performed legal duties.
-The Army continued to value the officer who became a lawyer: the Funded Legal Education Program, which sends active-duty officers and NCOs — from Sergeant through Sergeant First Class — to law school, is the modern remnant of that tradition.
-But today the dominant accession pathway is direct commission — lawyers who attend law school, pass the bar, and enter the Army with no prior military experience, receiving a Direct Commission Course at Fort Benning before attending the Judge Advocate Officer Basic Course in Charlottesville, Virginia.
+For most of its history, judge advocates were line officers—combat leaders—who also performed legal duties.
+The Army continued to value the officer who became a lawyer: the Funded Legal Education Program, which sends active-duty officers and NCOs to law school, is the modern remnant of that tradition.
+But today the dominant accession pathway is direct commission—lawyers who attend law school, pass the bar, and enter the Army with no prior military experience, attending the Direct Commission Course at Fort Benning before attending the Judge Advocate Officer Basic Course in Charlottesville, Virginia.

-This shift accelerated in the Army around the same time Congress began pushing hard for increased sexual assault prosecutions.
-I do not think that is a coincidence.
-Direct commission officers, recruited from civilian legal culture and trained to think about justice in civilian terms, were more naturally inclined to see the military justice system through a civilian lens — and more susceptible to the civilianization of military justice that congressional pressure was demanding.
+This shift accelerated in the Army around the same time Congress began pushing hard for increased sexual assault prosecutions—direct commissions became the dominant accession pathway as the Corps expanded to meet congressional demands for more aggressive prosecution.
+In 2013, Lieutenant General Flora Darpino became the first direct commission officer to serve as The Judge Advocate General of the Army—the first TJAG in Army history who had entered the service with no prior military experience.
+I do not think the timing is a coincidence.
+Direct commission officers, recruited from civilian legal culture and trained to think about justice in civilian terms, were more naturally inclined to see the military justice system through a civilian lens—and more susceptible to the civilianization of military justice that congressional pressure was demanding.

 This did not make them more zealous prosecutors in the way that civilian Assistant U.S. Attorneys are zealous.
 Civilian prosecutors, constrained by professional norms, bar oversight, and the practical reality of limited resources, are significantly less likely to bring cases where reasonable doubt as to the defendant’s guilt is apparent from the outset.
 What the civilianization of the JAG Corps produced was something different: a class of military lawyers who lacked the operational frame of reference to understand why military justice exists as a separate system, and who were therefore more willing to wield it as a civilian-style tool of prosecution without the civilian-style protections that make such prosecution legitimate.
 The warfighter-lawyer, shaped by operational experience, understood intuitively the difference between military justice and civilian justice.
 The direct commission officer often did not.

 The Marine Corps stands as the significant counterexample.
-Marine judge advocates are line officers — not staff corps.
-They must complete The Basic School at Quantico, the same grueling six-month officer commissioning program every Marine officer undergoes, before attending Naval Justice School.
+Marine judge advocates are line officers—not staff corps.
+After commissioning through ROTC, OCS, or the Naval Academy—the same sources as every other Marine officer—they must complete The Basic School at Quantico, the same grueling six-month infantry-focused training program every Marine officer undergoes, before attending Naval Justice School.
+There is no separate direct commissioning pathway that bypasses this requirement.
 The result is a legal community that is genuinely integrated with the warrior culture, not merely adjacent to it.
 Marine judge advocates can fill any officer billet in the Fleet Marine Force; their line officer status is not ceremonial.

 “We are officers and enlisted men and women in the naval service, who serve with and for our fellow warriors.”